sematext/docs/docs/logs/faq.md

 ### What happens if I try to send data with @timestamp in a not supported format?

-If your log events are sent to Sematext Cloud with a format that is not supported our platform the **@timestamp** field value will be set to the current date and time using the UTC timezone.
+If your log events are sent to Sematext Cloud with a format that is not supported in our platform the **@timestamp** field value will be set to the current date and time using the UTC timezone.

 See [Supported Date Formats](supported-date-formats) for